 If you apply two styles which both adjust the contrast.
 Then it is the settings from the latest applied style that overrides the previous settings.
 So for instance, if the first style applied adjust the contrast to +10 and the next style applied adjusts it to +20, then the contrast adjustment applied to the image is +20.

-If you, for instance, have specific workflow styles that i.e. add specific keywords or styles that add specific sharpening settings that usually works well for you, then it makes sense to stack those on top of any other color editing style that you want to apply.
+If you, for instance, have specific workflow styles that i.e. add specific keywords or styles that add specific sharpening settings that usually works well for you, then it makes sense to stack those on top of any other color editing or black and white style that you want to apply.

 You have to enable the Stack Styles option in order to apply multiple styles to a single image.
 If you don’t enable the Stack Styles option, then applying a new style will replace the previous style applied.